George Bush and Tony Blair Are Officially War Criminals

 Do you have any plans to bring these people to justice, just in case they don’t have consciences?

 We have no plan to arrest them.
 They will be haunted all their lives by the fact that they're war criminals who have murdered countless people and affected countless lives through their acts and policy while in office.
 Their lives will be unsettling, full of regret and the feeling of guilt, punctuated with long stretches of sorrow and unabated sadness.
-They will die a disgruntled soul.
+They will die with disgruntled souls.

 I’m not convinced those guys have souls.
 I think that was part of the problem in the first place.
 Anyway, thanks!